 The national conversation is dominated by those who do not necessarily represent the views of the majority of professionals in the service.
 It is these voices that drown out the “silent professional’s” voice.
 Who is this silent professional?
 It is the man and woman who embraced homosexual service members after the repeal of Don’t Ask Don’t Tell (DADT) without batting an eye.

 Despite the doomsday analysis of commentators, the transition after the repeal of DADT happened without much angst.
 In fact, one can go as far as to say that the repeal of DADT was largely welcomed with open arms by the professional force.
-Studies like the one out of UCLA, “One Year Out: An Assessment of DADT Repeal’s Impact on Military Readiness,” and the RAND study on “Sexual Orientation and U.S. Military Policy,” support this conclusion.
+Studies like the one out of UCLA, “One Year Out: An Assessment of DADT Repeal’s Impact on Military Readiness,” [Editor’s note: login required to access site] and the RAND study on “Sexual Orientation and U.S. Military Policy,” support this conclusion.

 The onus is on the military to connect with the American public and discuss shared values.
 Likewise, the military must engage in the public discussion of integrating women into roles previously closed to them.
 This is not to minimize the fact that there will be challenges to face, but the professional military force should talk about their efforts to succeed in a manner that moves the dialogue forward positively instead of impeding it.

 In the end, I have no doubt that our professional force will implement necessary changes to women’s roles in the military with dignity.
 There will be bumps along the way, but the professional force will be successful.
 After all, these are the same service members, men and women, who have been fighting alongside one another for over a decade.

 The “silent professionals” must enter the public dialogue, like that young Air Force Academy cadet who corrected his classmates by ‘leaning in,’ so that their voices and successes are not drowned out, and so that these successes become what earns and maintains the overwhelming trust that has been given to the military.